duttalab/duttalab.github.io/dnn/lectures2.md

 #Evaluation
 40%  | 60%
 ------------- | -------------
-3 class presentations|Final project and presentation
+3 class presentations|Final project and presentation-->

 ---
 # What do we mean by neural networks?